i4specete/ServerTelegramBot/README.md

-# Telegram Bot Server to monitoring your AWS Account
+# Telegram Bot Server to monitoring your AWS Account or others nertworks/services

 ## Introduction